 Poor speakers will color the sound in various ways, while great studio monitors will be neutral.
 Great speakers will leave the sound untainted and will accurately play it back to you.
 Great studio monitors will play your recording with an accurate and consistent response no matter what volume it’s at.

 Studio monitors can vary in price quite a bit, and you do tend to get what you pay for.
 The top-of-the-line studio monitors will be over $500, but they’ll provide the amazing performance and power you would expect.

 $200 studio monitors are definitely on the lower budget-friendly end of studio monitors, relatively speaking, but they do make pretty good choices for a range of studios.
 They offer a good amount of features and transparency at a reasonable price.
 Studio monitors in this price range are a good in-between option to consider when buying monitors for your studio.

-While $100 studio monitors can be found, $200 studio monitors are a significant upgrade from monitors at the lower price points. $200 studio monitors will have larger drivers than cheaper options.
-The included features of monitors in this price will be more impressive than $100 options as well.
+While $100 studio monitors can be found, $200 studio monitors are a significant upgrade from monitors at lower price points. $200 studio monitors will have larger drivers than cheaper options.
+The included features of monitors at this price will be more impressive than the $100 options as well.

 It’s hard to reach the performance quality and power of $500 studio monitors.
 However, $200 monitors still have a lot to offer.
 They’ll give you a good combination of versatility and features at a more budget-friendly cost.

 So what are the best studio monitors in this price range?
 Below are our picks of the best pairs of studio monitors under $200.